Wimpole Street

-Wimpole Street is a street in Marylebone, central London.
-Located in the City of Westminster, it is associated with private medical practice and medical associations.
-No. 1 Wimpole Street is an example of Edwardian baroque architecture, completed in 1912 by architect John Belcher as the home of the Royal Society of Medicine.
+Wimpole Street is a street in Marylebone, City of Westminster, it is associated with private medical practice and medical associations.

+No. 1 Wimpole Street is an example of Edwardian baroque architecture, completed in 1912 by architects John Belcher and J. J. Joass as the home of the Royal Society of Medicine.
 64 Wimpole Street is the headquarters of the British Dental Association.